Brand Name: Xofigo®

 Radium-223 is injected into a vein (intravenous) once a month for a total of six doses.
 It works by using radioactive particles to mimic calcium and targeting cancer in the bones.
 The drug binds with minerals in the bone to deliver radiation directly to bone tumors, limiting the damage to the surrounding normal tissues.

-The exact dose and schedule of carboplatin depends on your size, among other factors.
+The exact dose and schedule of radium depends on your size, among other factors.
 Your doctor will determine the approach that is best for you.

 The FDA approved radium-223 in May 2013 under its priority review program to bring drugs to market quickly.
 The program expedites approval for drugs that appear to:

 - Provide safe and effective treatment when no other satisfactory treatment exists, or